-You’ve probably experienced breast pain and achy, heavy boobs as part of your menstrual cycle in the run-up to your period.
+You’ve probably experienced achey, heavy boobs in the run up to your period.
 You know, the kind where you have to hold them as you head down the stairs?

 The difference now is you’re finding they feel that way, well, whenever.
 And rather than them just being a bit uncomfortable, they hurt – really bloody hurt.
 You’d quite like to live life in a giant bubble so no one can knock into you by accident.

-The big fluctuations in oestrogen and progesterone mean breast pain in perimenopause and menopause is likely to feel more intense than the discomfort experienced in the run-up to a normal period.
-Some report stabbing or even burning pain.
+The big fluctuations in oestrogen and progesterone mean breast pain in perimenopause and menopause is likely to feel more intense than the discomfort experienced in the run up to a normal period.
+Some report stabbing or even a burning pain.
 And sometimes, it might only be on one side.

-Your timetable also tends to go out of the window and you might find that although you’re not due on, or maybe you haven’t had a period for a while, all of a sudden your breast soreness can feel like you’ve gone six rounds with Olympic boxer, Nicola Adams.
+Your timetable also tends to go out of the window and you might find that although you’re not due on, or maybe you haven’t had a period for a while, all of a sudden it can feel like you’ve gone six rounds with Olympic boxer, Nicola Adams.
 It can be both confusing and frustrating.